JohanDegraeve/xdripswift/xdrip/Calibration/README.md

 The algorithms folder has protocols and classes which define the Calibration.

-Only algorithms, no data storage.
+Only algorithms, no data storage.<br>
 Also no read of access to data defined in other classes, the necessary data is passed when calling the functions.

-CalibratorProtocol.swift
+For a new type of Sensor (only Libre and Dexcom at the moment), a new class needs to be created that conforms to the protocol CalibratorProtocol and then defines only the variables sParams and ageAdjustMentNeeded.<br>
+For the moment only Libre1Calibrator.swift exists

 <b>protocol CalibratorProtocol</b><br>